 As a system admin or Salesforce developer, you can write an Apex class code to fulfill such out-of-the-box needs.
 A Salesforce developer can easily write an Apex trigger that shares a record with other users.
 However, you likely won’t need Apex-based sharing very often.

 Run the Salesforce Security Health Check.
-It'll give you a baseline of where you're at compared to best practices.
-You will then be able to make any suggested changes, inform your team about the changes, and how they can uphold the standards to avoid any security concerns in the future.
+It'll give you a baseline of your current situation compared to best practices.
+You can then make any suggested changes, inform your team about the changes, and discuss how they can uphold the standards to avoid any security concerns in the future.

 Once potential security issues have been identified, they're classified into three categories: high-risk, medium-risk, and low-risk.